 SYMPTOMS The CDC identifies key symptoms as: Fever, cough and shortness of breath that develop 2-14 days after exposure.
 If you suspect Coronavirus, CALL your primary medical provider.
 If you display any EMERGENCY warning signs, seek immediate medical attention: difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face.

 RISK The CDC identifies people most at risk for serious illness: Older adults, and people who have serious chronic medical conditions such as heart disease, diabetes and lung disease.

 STRESS Stress and anxiety can be triggered by the situation and resources are available to help from the Anxiety and Depression Association of America and from the American Psychology Association.
 Concern over this new virus can make children and families anxious, here are tips on talking with children about COVID-19.

-STAYING HOME As of late Thursday March 19, Gov. Gavin Newsom told all Californians to stay home, restricting movement to basics such as gas, groceries and exercise to stem Coronavirus spread and to protect the state’s medical infrastructure.
+STAYING HOME On of March 19, Gov. Gavin Newsom told Californians to stay home, restricting movement to basics such as gas, groceries and exercise to stem Coronavirus spread and to protect the state’s medical infrastructure.
 The order supersedes the county's emergency health order which barred gatherings and recommended people stay home.
 Voice of OC is maintaining a list of arts closures.

 SOCIAL DISTANCING Staying home and away from people is called "social distancing."
 The aim is to SLOW the spread of Coronavirus so as to not overwhelm the nation's health care systems and so that people in need can get help.
 The Washington Post explains: "The spread (of COVID-19) can be slowed, public health professionals say, if people practice "social distancing" by avoiding public spaces and generally limiting their movement."